Every now and then, in life and in wine, we are presented with unique opportunities to express ourselves and create something truly remarkable.

 Our homage to the great old Shiraz vines of the Barossa Valley and the growers who painstakingly tend and nurture them each year.

-This single vineyard wine, located next to our winery block was planted by Dave Powell in 1994 with cuttings off old RunRig vineyards - some of the oldest genetic material in Australia and the World.
+This single vineyard wine, located next to our winery block was planted in 1994 with cuttings off old RunRig vineyards - some of the oldest genetic material in Australia and the World.

 For all the Rhône Valley comparisons that the Torbreck wines have drawn over the years, it is The Celts that best represents this style.

 Sourced from a single plot of Shiraz nestled into the eastern slope of Mt.
 McKenzie, this wine retains the cooler edge and tighter structure that the great wines made from Eden Valley are famed.

 Its dense color is accompanied by a fragrant bouquet comprising blackberry, pepper and licorice aromas, and a rich, silky mouth feel.